pocl/pocl/doc/sphinx/source/using.rst

  *         **basic**    A minimalistic example device driver for executing kernels on the host CPU.
 No multithreading.

+ *         **pthread**  Native kernel execution on the host CPU with threaded execution of work groups using pthreads.

  *         **cuda**     An experimental driver that uses libcuda to execute on NVIDIA GPUs.

  *         **hsa**      Uses HSA Runtime API to control HSA-compliant